logicalperson0/alx-higher_level_programming/0x08-python-more_classes/README.md

 This is for Python - More Classes and Objects

+The series of tasks is based on adding functionailty to a rectangle class by the various tasks assigned:

-0-rectangle.py an empty class Rectangle that defines a rectangle
+0-rectangle.py 	Empty class Rectangle that defines a rectangle

+1-rectangle.py 	Class Rectangle that defines a rectangle by its width and height